Women in the Bible: Tamar, daughter of David

 The story of Tamar is a literary unit consisting of seven parts.
 According to Frymer-Kensky, the story "has received a great deal of attention as a superb piece of literature, and several have concentrated on explicating the artistry involved."
 This story (2 Samuel) focuses on three of King David's children, Amnon the first born, Absalom the beloved son, and his beautiful sister Tamar.

 Amnon desires Tamar deeply.
 Immediately after explaining Amnon's desire the narrator first uses the term sister to reveal Tamar is not only Absalom's sister but is also Amnon's sister by another mother.
 Phyllis Trible says the storyteller "stresses family ties for such intimacy exacerbates the coming tragedy."
-Full of lust, the prince is impotent to act; Tamar is a virgin and protected property.
-Then comes a plan from his cousin Jonadab, "a very crafty man."
+Full of lust, the prince is impotent to act; Tamar is a virgin and protected.
+Then comes a plan from his cousin Jonadab, "a very crafty man".

 Jonadab's scheme to aid Amnon pivots on David the king.
 Amnon pretends to be sick and David comes to see him.
 He asks that his sister Tamar make him food and feed him.
 The king orders it sending a message to Tamar.
 Amnon sends the servants away.
 Alone with her brother she is vulnerable, but Tamar claims her voice.
 Frymer-Kensky says Tamar speaks to Amnon with wisdom, but she speaks to a foolish man.
 She attempts to dissuade him, then offers the alternative of marriage, and tells him to appeal to the king.
 He does not listen, and rapes her.

 Amnon is immediately full of shame and angrily throws Tamar out.
-“No!” she said to him.
-“Sending me away would be a greater wrong than what you have already done to me.”
+"No!" she said to him.
+"Sending me away would be a greater wrong than what you have already done to me."
 But he refuses to listen.
 Tamar is desolate: ruined and miserable.
 King David is furious but he does nothing to avenge his daughter or punish his son.
 Frymer Kensky says "The reader of the story who expects that the state will provide protection for the vulnerable now sees that the state cannot control itself."
 Absalom is filled with hatred, and kills Amnon two years later.
 Absalom then rebels against his father and is also killed.